 ‘You brought them into the world.
 They will take you out’

 The Children is a 2008 British horror thriller film written and directed by Tom Shankland (WΔZ), based on a story by Paul Andrew Williams.
-It stars Eva Birthistle, Stephen Campbell Moore, Jeremy Sheffield, Rachel Shelley and Hannah Tointon.
+The movie stars Eva Birthistle, Stephen Campbell Moore, Jeremy Sheffield, Rachel Shelley and Hannah Tointon.

 As the night progresses, Nicky and Leah also begin to show symptoms of an illness.
 Leah’s vomit has strange bacteria in it.
 As everyone goes to bed, the family cat, Jinxie, goes missing.
 Casey, back at the woods, makes plans with her friends to escape and attend a party when she hears Jinxie snarl.
 However, she is not able to locate the cat.
 By the next day, all of the children have become infected…